Abhay016/Abhay016/README.md

 ---

-# 💡 Quote
+# 💡 Favorite Quote

 <p align="center">

-> *"First, solve the problem.
-Then, write the code."* — John Johnson
+> *"Programs must be written for people to read, and only incidentally for machines to execute."* — Harold Abelson

 </p>